This article explains the Volume Shadow Copy Service, and how it interacts with the Datto backup solution.

-- MSSearch Service Writer: Starting with Server 2008, this writer exists to delete search index files from shadow copies after creation.
-This is to minimize the impact of Copy-on-Write I/O during regular I/O on these files on the shadow-copied volume.
+- MSSearch Service Writer: Starting with Server 2008, this writer exists to delete search index files from shadow copies after creation, minimize the impact of Copy-on-Write I/O during regular I/O on these files on the shadow-copied volume.

-- MSDEWriter: Beginning with Windows Server 2008, this writer exists to delete search index files from shadow copies after creation.
-This is done to minimize the impact of Copy-on-Write I/O during regular I/O on these files on the shadow-copied volume.
+- MSDEWriter: Beginning with Windows Server 2008, this writer exists to delete search index files from shadow copies after creation, and minimize the impact of Copy-on-Write I/O during regular I/O on these files on the shadow-copied volume.
 This writer is frequently called on by operations from the SQLSERVERAGENT service.

 - NPS Writer: Responsible for protecting the Network Policy Server.